sciabarrado/porting-spring-angular/tutorial.md

 ENTRYPOINT ["java", "-jar","/app.jar", "--spring.profiles.active=do"]
 ```

-Here is is just a matter of copying the jar file built in the previous step as `/app.jar` and launh it, specifying which profile we want to use (in our case the `.do` profile)
+Here is is just a matter of copying the jar file built in the previous step as `/app.jar` and lauching it, specifying which profile we want to use (in our case the `.do` profile).
+Remember we wrote in the previous step a `application-do.yml` configuration to support the App Platform environment.

 ## Step 5: deploy the backend

-We have now a properly built docker image that connects to the database and can be server under the path that the front-end expects.
-We have to complete the work adding the configuration for the backend service and the database.
+We have now a properly built docker image that connects to the database and can be served under the path that the frontend expects.

+We have to complete the work adding to the `app.yaml` the configuration for the backend service and the database.

 Let's add first a database with the following configuration: